-Every Wednesday and Sunday evenings are our 5&5 special.
+Each Wednesday and Sunday evening is our 5&5 special.

-This means admission is $5 and a pop & popcorn combo is only $5!!
+This means admission is $5 and a medium pop & popcorn combo is only $5!!

 Dinner and a Movie with:

-Every Wednesday - Friday evenings are Dinner and a Movie with Inspire Cafe, movie pass is valid for up to one week!
+Wednesday, Thursday, and Friday after 5pm is Dinner and a Movie with Inspire Cafe.
+With that deal, you receive a movie pass which is valid for up to one week!
 Call 403-548-2233 for more information.

-Every Wednesday - Saturday evenings are Dinner and a Movie with Twist Wine Bistro and Restaurant, movie pass is valid for up to one week!
+Every Friday and Saturday evening is Dinner and a Movie with Twist Wine Bistro and Restaurant, movie pass is valid for up to one week!
 Call 403-528-2188 for more information.

-Every Monday - Thursday evenings are Dinner and a Movie with Mario's Restaurant, movie pass is valid for up to one week!!
+Monday through Thursday evening is Dinner and a Movie with Mario's Restaurant, movie pass is valid for up to one week!
 Call 403-529-2600 for more information.